Contractor Markup Margin Calculator

 Should overhead be included before profit?

-Why does a rounded bid change the margin?
+Why does bid rounding change the margin?

 Glossary: